k3yavi/blog/_posts/2016-07-13-the-conference.markdown

 ---
 layout:     post
 title:      "The Conference"
-subtitle:   "Come prepared what to listen otherwise you are wasting time"
+subtitle:   "Come prepared with what to listen otherwise you are wasting time"
 date:       2016-07-13 12:00:00
 author:     "Avi Srivastava"
-header-img: "img/post-bg-conf.jpg"
+header:
+  overlay_image: img/post-bg-conf.jpg
 ---

 <p>What's in it for you!<p>